METS-Programme/ugandaemr-usermanual/ugandaemr-300.md

    * Submission of HTS data for recency surveillance
    * UgandaEMR Analytics metrics to track EMR usage at health facilties
    * Submission to DHIS2 starting with 105A HTS report
+   * Submission of viral load requests to CPHL and receiving results directly from CPHL
 5.

 ### Bug Fixes